Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 Python and R modules that both also provide some packages compiled with support for the Cray Scientific Libraries.

+Besides the tools provided by HPE Cray, several of the development tools from the ROCm stack are also available on the system while some others can be user-installed (and one of those, Omniperf, is not available due to security concerns).
+Furthermore there are some third party tools available on LUMI, including [Linaro Forge](https://www.linaroforge.com/) (previously ARM Forge) and [Vampir](https://vampir.eu/) and some open source profiling tools.

 We will now discuss some of these components in a little bit more detail, but refer to the 4-day trainings that we organise three times a year with HPE for more material.